-&lt;sup>17Appendix C.1, provides a sensitivity analysis examining how the results change by restricting or expanding the minimum number of workers in occupation o.
+&lt;sup>16Appendix C.1, provides a sensitivity analysis examining how the results change by restricting or expanding the minimum number of workers in occupation o.
 Figure C.1 outlines the effect of outsourcing on earnings 5 years after treatment ( $\beta_5^{Treated}$ ) restricting to events with at least 5 workers in occupation o, at least 6 workers, etc. There is no effect of changing the minimum number of workers on estimated earnings.

-&lt;sup>18One minor difference between this definition and Goldschmidt and Schmieder (2017) is that FCSL occupations are not pooled into single "food workers" or "cleaners" occupations in order to identify layoff events (See Goldschmidt and Schmieder, 2017, table A-3 for the exact correspondence).
-This is to allow a single definition across FCSL layoffs and non-FCSL layoffs, as to a new firm.
+$^{17}$ One minor difference between this definition and Goldschmidt and Schmieder (2017) is that FCSL occupations are not pooled into single "food workers" or "cleaners" occupations in order to identify layoff events (See Goldschmidt and Schmieder, 2017, table A-3 for the exact correspondence).
+This is to allow a single definition across FCSL layoffs and non-FCSL layoffs, as there is no similar aggregating process for non-FCSL workers.
+In practice, this allows for more events-this definition picks up instances of firms laying off their glass or building cleaners (beruf - 934) but not vehicle cleaners (beruf - 936).
+Pooling only FCSL occupations does not materially impact the results.

+to a new firm.
 Goldschmidt and Schmieder (2017) analyze instances where workers moved from the original establishment to a new establishment to identify outsourcing events.
 However, workers may quit rather than be outsourced, or the firm may hire a totally new firm rather than have their current workers be part of the supplying firm.
 In the late 1990s, the German telecommunications company T-Com subcontracted 80% of its directory assistance jobs to a different company.
 The workers were shuffled to different roles in the firm (Doellgast and Green, 2007).
 This type of event would be captured by this definition of outsourcing unless there were also substantial worker flows to the subcontractor.